 Fortuna to release first quarter 2023 financial results on May 15, 2023; Conference call at 12 p.m.
 Eastern time on May 16, 2023

-/EIN News/ -- VANCOUVER, British Columbia, May 03, 2023 (GLOBE NEWSWIRE) -- Fortuna Silver Mines Inc. (NYSE: FSM) (TSX: FVI) announces that it will release its unaudited financial statements and MD&A for the first quarter 2023 on Monday, May 15, 2023, after the market closes.
+VANCOUVER, British Columbia, May 03, 2023 (GLOBE NEWSWIRE) -- Fortuna Silver Mines Inc. FSM FVI announces that it will release its unaudited financial statements and MD&A for the first quarter 2023 on Monday, May 15, 2023, after the market closes.

 A conference call to discuss the financial and operational results will be held on Tuesday, May 16, 2023, at 9:00 a.m.
 Pacific time | 12:00 p.m.
 Eastern time.
 Hosting the call will be Jorge A. Ganoza, President and CEO, Luis D. Ganoza, Chief Financial Officer, Cesar Velasco, Chief Operating Officer – Latin America, David Whittle, Chief Operating Officer – West Africa, and Paul Weedon, Senior Vice President, Exploration.